Do you have a special balm that's your go to for everything?

 Once upon a time, a long long time ago, a friend came to my house and used my bathroom.

-When she had finished and returned from the room the first thing she said to me was "You sure have a lot of product!"
+When she finished and returned from the room the first thing she said to me was "Dang Girl! you sure have a lot of product."

 It was a most interesting comment from her, as I knew she loved high quality moisturisers and lotions, she even sold a few ranges in her shop, and they were all NZ brands which were native plant botanical ranges and had the most alluring of smells.